 The Cobra High Command.
 In theory, Cobra Commander is absolute ruler.
 In practice, he often has to convince the others to go along with his plans.
 When Cobra Commander is supplanted by Serpentor following the "Arise, Serpentor, Arise" multi-parter, Serpentor is able to rule with absolute power the way Cobra Commander was never able to.

-- Legion of Doom: In theory, Cobra is a single organisation under Cobra Commander's control.
+- Legion of Doom: In theory, Cobra is a single organization under Cobra Commander's control.
 In practice, the Cobra High Command works more like one of these.
 Xamot and Tomax, despite being in command of the Crimson Guards, often threaten to cut off funding from their Extensive Enterprises business empire.
-Likewise, Destro often complains about Cobra Commander's plans, while Zartan sometimes has to be outright bribed.
+Likewise, Destro often complains about Cobra Commander's plans (he's only really working with Cobra because he's selling them their weapons and vehicles), while Zartan sometimes has to be outright bribed (he's a mercenary, go figure).

 - Teeth-Clenched Teamwork: When things are going well, they work... reasonably well together.
 But it's very clear that none of them really trusts the others.